Ninja Gaiden II – the Dark Sword of Chaos

 Veterans of the original will mourn the loss of the jump and slash technique.
 This powerful item shredded bosses in seconds and was broken.
 In its place are shadow clones.
 You can have up to two phantom doubles that will follow your every movement.
 As an added bonus you can also equip another weapon which they will also use, tripling your firepower.
 As cool as they are they do not compare to the jump and slash.
 The majority of the time they actually kill something it is a happy accident rather than skillful timing.
 But they do have their uses.
 If you set it up right up you can totally stun lock bosses; the second and third level bosses are perfect examples of this.

 One final change that I do not like is ninja magic.
-Rather than starting with a limit of 99 you begin with just forty.
-The maximum is increased by finding scrolls throughout the game which are easy to miss.
+Rather than the limit of 99 you begin with just forty.
+The maximum increases by finding scrolls throughout the game which are easy to miss.
 The cost of all spells has also increased.
 Technically you can and should spam magic frequently as refills are abundant.
-But it isn’t as freeing as before.
-I don’t know why this was done as ninja magic was one of the best parts of the original.
-Having to be more conservative in its use doesn’t sit right with me.
+But it is not as freeing as before.
+I do not know why they did this as ninja magic was one of the best parts of the original.
+Having to be more conservative in its use does not sit right with me.

 Ninja Gaiden II 059 Ninja Gaiden II 094 Ninja Gaiden II 134 Ninja Gaiden II 040